Tuskegee University: United States Public Health Service syphilis experiment

 Tuskegee Institute had become a center for medical excellence, with the John A. Andrew Memorial Hospital (the first full service hospital in the nation developed and operated by African Americans) and the Tuskegee Veterans Hospital (the only ever U.S. African American staffed Veterans Administration hospital).
-This medical center had more medical professionals than any other medical facility of its size in the U.S. Because of Booker T. Washington's community outreach, with National Health Week, and the success of these facilities, trust in modern medicine and African American medical professionals, like the National Medical Association, African American families had full trust in science and medicine, which began extending the lives in the African American community.
+This medical center had more medical professionals than any other medical facility of its size in the U.S. Because of Booker T. Washington's community outreach, with National Health Week, and the success of these facilities, African American families had full trust in science and medicine, which began extending the lives in the African American community.
 However, in the middle of this progress, from 1932 to 1972, the United States government, through the United States Public Health Service, conducted the USPHS syphilis experiment by which the effects of deliberately untreated syphilis were studied, in Macon County, Alabama, with African-American men, living in remote rural communities near Tuskegee, Alabama.
 These experiments have become infamous for deceiving study participants, poor African-American men, both by not telling them that they had latent syphilis and by pretending to give them medical care; in fact researchers were only monitoring the progression of the disease, so that when the men were deceased their bodies could be studied in the laboratory.
 Syphilis is a debilitating disease that can leave its victims with permanent neurological damage and horrifying scars.
 Penicillin was discovered in 1927 and it was being used to treat human disease by the early 1940s.
 In 1947 it had become the gold standard in treating syphilis and often only required one intramuscular dose to eliminate the disease.
 The researchers were well aware of this information and in order to continue their experiments, they chose to withhold the life-saving treatment.
 The researchers proceeded to actively deter study participants from obtaining penicillin from other physicians.
 The patients were told that they had "bad blood".
 This experiment was conducted by the U.S. Public Health Service.
 This was a direct violation of the Hippocratic Oath; however, not a single researcher was legally punished.
 Academic research has shown that the study had long-term, damaging effects on black men's health, and the health of their families and contributed to mistrust of white medical professionals among black men.